Codeabhi096/Image_Editor/README.md

 # Terms of Use

 Thank you for using the Photo Editor application ("the Application") created by Abhishek Pathak .
-By using this Application, you agree to the following terms and conditions:

-"# Image_Editor"